Phyloiota/iota-wiki/shimmer/learn/governance/the-shimmer-governance-framework.md

 - has opened a minimum of 3 topics and did read a minimum of 3 topics completely in the forum and,
 - has spent a minimum of 25 minutes (aggregated) reading posts in the forum

-#### Firefly voters (phase 3)
+#### On - Chain Voters (phase 3)

-Everybody who is in control of the minimum amount of Shimmer tokens required to produce one vote.
-This amount is currently defined as 1000 Glow and follows the [technical specification](https://github.com/iotaledger/inx-participation) for the Hornet INX - participation plugin.
+Everybody who is in control of the minimum amount of Governance tokens (SMR on L1 or wrapped Shimmer tokens wSMR on L2) required to produce one vote.
+This amount is currently defined as 1000 Glow (0,001 SMR) on L1 or 1 wSMR on L2 SMR EVM

 #### Governance Forum Moderators

 To enable an effective governance process, some community members need to handle administrative tasks in the governance process, mainly in the governance forum.
-The community group that works on governance and meets weekly to discuss these topics has selected five community members to fill these positions.
+The community group that works on governance and meets weekly to discuss these topics has selected four community members to fill these positions.
 The community can propose to remove moderators through the here-defined governance process.

 Currently, the following community members are selected as governance forum moderators:
 [@Deep_Sea](https://govern.iota.org/u/deep_sea/summary), [@Werner](https://govern.iota.org/u/werner/summary), [@overclocked](https://govern.iota.org/u/overclocked/summary), [@AndyW](https://govern.iota.org/u/andyw/summary)